Our Top 10 Wedding Planning Tips for Newly Engaged Couples

 Choose moments that surprise and delight your guests.

-This is where weddings really come alive.
-We’ve seen mariachi bands appear mid-afternoon, whisky and tequila shots served on trolleys, acoustic sets during cocktail hour, sax players alongside DJs, surprise Irish bands in the Cowshed Bar, drag queens leading the dance floor, fire entertainment and spontaneous moments that no one expected but everyone remembers.
+We’ve watched owls act as ring bearers, mariachi bands appear out of nowhere mid-afternoon with tequila in tow, baby Guinness shots rolled out on trolleys, doughnuts delivered by the boot load, acoustic sets during cocktail hour, sax players jumping in alongside DJs, surprise Irish bands filling the Cowshed Bar, drag queens taking over the dance floor, and moments of fire and flair that no one saw coming… but everyone still talks about.

 Erica Hawkins Photography